AnnaManoleLNU/food-production-visualization-original/README.md

 Clicking on the "x" inside the original input for selecting a country will reset the application and the user will be able to select another country if he/she so wishes.

 ![alt text](image-3.png)

-## Link to the Deployed Application

-Link to the application: https://food-production-visualization.vercel.app/

 ## Acknowledgements